0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 ### How to install and use the snap as a user?
 To sign a transaction you can do the following:

-1. Deactivate the original MetaMask extension if its installed.
+1. Deactivate the original MetaMask extension if it is installed.
 2. Install [MetaMask Flask DEVELOPMENT BUILD chrome extension](https://metamask.io/flask/)
 3. Create a Wallet in MetaMask Flask.
-You can reuse the seed phrase from PBC wallet if you want to get the same account address key as the one you have.
+You can reuse the seed phrase from PBC wallet if you want to use the same account address and private key.
 4. Run the [example-web-client](https://gitlab.com/partisiablockchain/language/example-web-client). **Steps 5, 6 and 7 are done in the example-web-clients interface**.
 5. "Connect Metamask Snap" - this installs the PBC Snap (Protocol 3757).
-6. Ensure that your account has gas.
+6. Ensure that your PBC account has gas.
 If you lack gas, find the account address key inside MetaMask Flask, then get some testnet gas for the account.
 You can visit [our article about getting testnet gas](../access-and-use-the-testnet.md).
 7. Now you can use Metamask to sign your transactions.

 We recommend you to try the "Mint 10.000 tokens" action - and examine the transaction in [the Browser](https://browser.testnet.partisiablockchain.com/transactions).
 If it succeeds it will appear with the Action named "Mint" in the browser.